hostjane/hostjane.github.io/index.markdown

 - [x] Using 2 or more tools to organize tasks with 1 freelancer
 - [x] Outdated, slow-loading software

 <span class="blue">On HostJane there is 1 time zone.
-We remove borders, gatekeepers, and red tape, and give you the tools to go live to production immediately.</span>
+We remove borders, gatekeepers, and red tape.</span>

 ---

-# Lightens your work load
+# Break big tasks into bite-size chunks

-<span class="green">Break big tasks into bite-size pieces.
-Drag and drop tasks with [kanban-type boards, lists, and cards](/buyers/hostjane-workspace/), with email notifications, or dive into details with read receipts.</span>
+<span class="green">Drag and drop tasks with [kanban-type boards, lists, and cards](/buyers/hostjane-workspace/), with email notifications, or dive into details with read receipts.</span>

 ![](/assets/example-board.png)